Platt College's New Campus as of September 12, 2022

 Responsible Executive Office: Dean of Nursing

 Revised: August 3, 2009, Revised: January 17, 2011 to reflect revised organizational chart, February 6, 2013 to reflect the addition of Section III Nursing Program Progression-effective April 1, 2013, and to include Nursing Critical Thinking to be taken after NSG 420; Notification regarding change in high stakes testing policy sent March 29th, 2015 with effective date of April 30th, 2015; May 1, 2015 to revise when ATI exams are administered and how they are accessed, deletion of maximum number of enrollments and failures (moved to SAP Policy), May 23, 2016 revision of value of Level One Proficiency score from 74 points to 50 points and addition of ATI information in NSG 452, June 29, 2018 to reflect timline for Nutrition ATI assessment.
 Revised November 4, 2020 for a January 4, 2021 implementation-percentage of proctored exame grade reduced to 10% (from a previous 20%).
 ATI Proctorio used for student monitoring during COVID course transition to online format.
+Update: May 3, 2023 to revise ATI nutrition policy.

 I. Nursing Didactic, Laboratory, and Practicum Courses

 Learning experiences in the didactic, laboratory, and practicum components in nursing courses are integrally linked.
 A student must pass all course components to progress in the curriculum.
 A failure or withdrawal in one or more of the didactic, laboratory, or practicum components will result in a grade change or changes to reflect the same status (withdrawal or failure) in the other didactic, laboratory, and/or practicum components.
 For example, if a student fails NSG 312 L, but passes NSG 312, NSG 312 P the grade for each course component (didactic, laboratory, and practicum) will be changed to an "F".
-If a student withdraws from NSG 312L, he or she must also be withdrawn from NSG 312 and NSG 312P.
+If a student withdraws from NSG 312L, they must also be withdrawn from NSG 312 and NSG 312P.
 The student will be required to repeat all components of the course at his/her own expense and this will delay the student’s anticipated date of graduation.

 II.
 Standardized Assessments